particle-iot/docs/src/content/datasheets/wi-fi/p2-datasheet.md

 ---

-### Peripherals and GPIO

-[To be provided at a later date.]

-### RGB LED, SETUP and RESET button

-When using the P2 module, it is very important to remember that your device must have an RGB LED to show the user the connectivity status.
-Also required is a SETUP and RESET button to enter various [Device Modes](/tutorials/device-os/led/).
-By default the RGB LED outputs are configured for a Common Anode type of LED.

----

 ### SWD/JTAG

 The P2 module supports programming and debugging use SWD (Serial Wire Debug) on pins D6 and D7.